Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-repositories/meteor/chromatic-aberation.md

 * **Use HDR:** Toggles reverse tonemapped HDR processing for the chromatic aberration effect.

 * **Use Post Filtering:** When enabled, this setting applies additional post-processing to smooth out the chromatic aberration effect.
 While enabled, a layer of filtering will be applied in order to reduce harsh transitions and artifacts.
-While disabled, the shader will be applied without any additional filtering and can cause a more sharp and jagged appearance.
+When disabled, the shader will be applied without any additional filtering, which can cause a sharper and more jagged appearance.